Magic Leap just had some of its secrets spilled by Andre Iguodala

 Magic Leap has had its fair share of setbacks over the past several months as details have emerged that the company is having some difficulty miniaturizing the light field display tech it is planning to build into its finished consumer product.
 Eye-tracking has interestingly been listed as one way that Magic Leap may be able to “cheat” on implementing light field tech and switch the focal planes of the display based on where the user is looking at a given time.

-Many have detailed that their demos with the company took place using a much larger helmet like device attached to a powerful computer, Magic Leap hopes to ship with a very small form factor featuring smaller glasses attached to a belt pack that holds much of the compute and battery power.
+Many have detailed that their demos with the company took place using a much larger helmet-like device attached to a powerful computer; Magic Leap hopes to ship with a very small form factor featuring smaller glasses attached to a belt pack that holds much of the compute and battery power.
 Iguodala reiterated the tiny size of what Magic Leap hopes to ship.

 “The actual device is so small — the one that’s going to come to market — it’s almost like you have a pair of sunglasses on,” he said.

 Magic Leap seems to enjoy celebrity attention.
 As for the reason that the basketball player was brought down to check out the demo, Iguodala detailed that the team at Magic Leap was “interested in doing some stuff with sports.”
-In February, Business Insider reported that Magic Leap had put a demo together for Beyoncé which she allegedly was not impressed with; that doesn’t seem to be the case for Iguodala.
+In February, Business Insider reported that Magic Leap had put a demo together for Beyoncé, which she allegedly was not impressed with; that doesn’t seem to be the case for Iguodala.

 0